Should Cannabis Be Used to Treat Parkinson’s Disease?

 Mar 30, 2023

-With medical marijuana now legal in 39 states, experts in the Parkinson’s community are expanding their research on how marijuana, also known as cannabis, can help treat PD symptoms.
+As medical marijuana has become more popular, experts in the Parkinson’s community are expanding their research on how marijuana, also known as cannabis, can help treat PD symptoms.

-The impact of cannabis on Parkinson’s is so far inconclusive, but a number of promising studies indicate that cannabis may be a viable treatment for both non-motor and motor symptoms of Parkinson’s.
+The impact of cannabis on Parkinson’s is so far inconclusive, but a number of promising studies indicate it may be a viable treatment for both non-motor and motor symptoms of Parkinson’s.

 How Does Cannabis Work?